 Global Experiences in Criminal Justice

-Each year, Comparative Issues in Criminal Justice courses combine in-class instruction and global immersion trips to provide UB students with the opportunity to learn, explore, and experience current issues in criminology, criminal justice, and victims services around the world.
+Each year, Comparative Issues in Criminal Justice courses combine in-class instruction and global immersion trips to provide UBalt students with the opportunity to learn, explore, and experience current issues in criminology, criminal justice, and victims services around the world.
 Studying abroad can be a life-changing experience, and may inspire you toward a new career path while experiencing a new culture, language and history.

 Past Global Experiences

-Read "Study Abroad 101: Getting a Beefeater to Smile" in the fall 2015 issue of the UB Magazine to learn more about the annual Global Experiences in Criminal Justice course.
+Read "Study Abroad 101: Getting a Beefeater to Smile" in the fall 2015 issue of the UBalt Magazine to learn more about the annual Global Experiences in Criminal Justice course.
 And check out these photos from past global immersion trips...

-- In 2018, students examined public policy issues related to crime and violence and traveled to Krakow, Poland.
+In 2018, students examined public policy issues related to crime and violence and traveled to Krakow, Poland.

 Auschwitz concentration camp